{\delta}-rings, perfectoid towers, and lim Cohen-Macaulay sequences: -rings, perfectoid towers, and lim Cohen--Macaulay sequences

-It can be proved that any Noetherian local domain admitting a $\delta$-ring structure has a big Cohen-Macaulay algebra with some good properties.
+According to the following proposition, it can be proved that any Noetherian local domain admitting a $\delta$-ring structure has a big Cohen--Macaulay algebra with some good properties.
 The proof does not depend on Andr\'e's theorem (see \cite{An1} and \cite{An2} for his results).

-\begin{proposition} Let $(R,\fm)$ be a Noetherian local domain of mixed characteristic $(0, p)$.
+\begin{proposition} Let $(R,\fm,k)$ be a Noetherian local domain of mixed characteristic $(0, p)$.
 Assume that $R$ admits a $\delta$-ring structure (equivalently, structure of a crystalline prism).
-Then there exists a $p$-adically complete $R$-algebra $C$ such that $C$ is an $\fm$-adically complete balanced big Cohen-Macaulay $R$-domain, and $C/pC$ is an absolutely integrally closed domain. \end{proposition}
+Then there exists a $p$-adically complete $R$-algebra $C$ such that $C$ is an $\fm$-adically complete balanced big Cohen--Macaulay $R$-domain, and $C/pC$ is an absolutely integrally closed domain. \end{proposition}